 The Planetarium will cost around $12 for adults, $8 for children.
 Some discounts apply.

 Lowell Observatory, Flagstaff

-One of Arizona’s most famous historic landmarks, a true wannabe astronomer or space-fanatic won’t want to miss a trip to Flagstaff, AZ to visit the Lowell Observatory.
+One of Arizona’s most famous historic landmarks, a true wannabe astronomer or space-fanatic won’t want to miss a trip to Flagstaff, Arizona to visit the Lowell Observatory.
 Learn about the solar system, galaxies, the history of astronomy, and enjoy an outdoor constellation tour.
-Click here for tour times and entrance fees.